On the balanced truncation error bound and sign parameters from arrowhead realizations: Error bound results

 \begin{remark} Theorem~\ref{thm:main} can also be deduced by adapting results from~\cite{6949058}, which proves an $\mathcal{H}_\infty$ lower bound on the error in balanced truncation model reduction for systems with semi-definite Hankel operators.
 While~\cite[Proposition~13]{6949058} is stated for systems that are semi-definite, its proof only requires that the \emph{truncated system} be semi-definite.
 With this insight, we can apply~\cite[Corollary~14]{6949058} to the systems in Theorem~\ref{thm:main}, showing that the lower bound on the balanced truncation error in~\cite[Corollary~14]{6949058} holds with equality. \end{remark}

-\subsection{An Example with Flipped Signs and a Strict Bound}
+\subsection{An example with flipped signs and a strict bound}

 We illustrate Theorem~\ref{thm:main} with a synthetic example showing how the balanced truncation error bound holds with equality when the truncated system obeys the sign consistency in~\eqref{eq:s2}.
-(Section~\ref{sec:specialcase} includes an example from power systems that further illustrates this result, along with those in Section~\ref{sec:arrowheadresult}.) \begin{example} We construct the system $\Sys$ of order {$n=4$} in its canonical form.
+(Section~\ref{sec:specialcase} includes a power system example that further illustrates this result, along with those in Section~\ref{sec:gen_sign_symm}.) \begin{example} We construct the system $\Sys$ of order {$n=4$} in its canonical form~\eqref{eq:canonicalform}.
 Start by specifying the Hankel singular values